communitiesuk/mhclg_svelte_component_library/static/documentation/best-practice-guides/TilesServer.md

 });
 ```

-Then from the terminal run:
+Then from the terminal while in the tiles server directory run:

 ```console
 node server.cjs
 ```

+This will start the tiles server which a svelte app can access